-Making mistakes on your FAFSA could delay your application and possibly make you lose out on some financial aid.
+Making mistakes on your FAFSA could delay your application and possibly make you miss out on some financial aid.
 Be sure to read all of the questions on the FAFSA application carefully to avoid confusion and submission of incorrect information.

 11 Common FAFSA Mistakes